 3 of the Best Apps for Shopify Email Marketing

-With fourteen Shopify email marketing strategies up your sleeve, it’s time to implement some of them on your store.
-To do, so it’s worth checking out a couple of email marketing apps.
-Here we’ve outlined four of the best email marketing apps for Shopify.
-Do your research and choose one that’s right for you.
+With 14 Shopify email marketing strategies up your sleeve, it’s time to implement some of them.
+To do so, it’s worth checking out a couple of apps to help get the job done.
+Here we’ve outlined three of the best email marketing-related apps for Shopify.
+Do your research and choose what’s right for you.

-Seguno is the top-rated email solution built exclusively for Shopiy.
+Seguno is the top-rated email marketing solution built exclusively for Shopify.
 The app is designed with your most valuable asset in mind: time.
-While lots of other email apps serve all commerce platforms, Seguno is built exclusively for Shopify.
-You cna manage all your email marketing from within your Shopify dashboard.
+Manage all of your email marketing from within your Shopify admin or mobile app.

 - Free up to 250 contacts